VigilV11/Weatherton/Readme.md

-This is a node.js command line app.
-It makes use of promises and async-await synatx to fetch weather data from an external URL.

-Add an API key from https://weatherstack.com to `config.example.js` for the program to work.

-Command: `node app.js place_name`

-Example 1: `node app.js 'london'`

-Example 2: `node app.js 'new york'`
+This is a Node-Express app that fetches weather data based on the location entered by the user.

+src folder (inside server) contains the server code.
+The main file is app.js which implements an Express server.

+public folder (inside server) contains the client side code.

+Command to run the Node app: `node server/src/app.js`